 The focus in managing a neurogenic bladder is to prevent renal damage.
 Renal damage occurs due to intolerably increased pressures in the bladder, causing backpressure effect on the kidneys, resulting in their slow damage without symptoms in the early stages.
-They also develop urine infection, stones etc. All treatment will therefore be aimed to reduce these bladder pressures.
+They also develop a urine infection, stones etc. All treatment will, therefore, be aimed to reduce these bladder pressures.

 The treatment options will be decided after urodynamic study.

 The simplest of treatment would be to teach patients to pass a catheter themselves, every 4-6 hours, depending upon the urine volumes, to keep the bladder empty and also prevent incontinence.